 Patricia Fripp: There are many industries where we cannot publicly identify our clients.
 Financial service companies, for example, cannot name their clients.

-Even if you cannot name a past or current client, you can paint a back-story that your prospective client will identify with and understand.
+Even if you cannot use the name of a past or current client, you can paint a back-story that your prospective client will identify with and understand.
 For example, you might refer to a past client as, “a manufacturing company in the Midwest that does x-number in sales annually.”
 Without naming names, this gives the prospective client a level of comfort with your experience.

 Q: What if a prospective client brings up the fact that we haven’t worked in their niche industry before?